 Brown trout are the reason why anglers love to fish Mossy Creek.
 They grow rapidly from fingerling to adult stage, attaining stunning colors of yellow, brown, and crimson.

 Occasionally, the brown trout spawn is successful, but the fishery is sustained by annual stocking of fingerling or advanced fingerling fish.
 Mossy’s spring fed waters keep the water temperature cold on the hottest summer days and virtually unfrozen throughout the winter months.
 Fly anglers look for blue winged olive, trico, and sulphur hatches at different times of the year, and often switch to terrestrial patterns by mid-summer.
 Once in a while, brook and rainbow trout are caught, but basically, it’s the home of large brown trout.
 Rock bass, eels, suckers, sculpins, and pearl dace are found in abundance.

 - 20 inches or longer

 Fly Fishing Only

 Anglers must have a free, signed landowner permission card in addition to their fishing license.
-These permits can be obtained by visiting the Verona Regional Office at 517 Lee Highway, Verona, Virginia 24482 between 8:15 a.m. and 5 p.m.
-Monday through Friday or by sending a self-addressed stamped envelope to: Fisheries Division, DGIF, P.O.
-Box 996, Verona, Virginia 24482.
+Landowner permits can be obtained online.
+Permits can also be obtained by visiting the Verona Regional Office at 517 Lee Highway, Verona, Virginia 24482, between 8:30 AM and 4 PM, Monday through Friday.

 - No trout license is required to fish Mossy Creek